rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

      Kemeny         0.79058    0.96945     0.065475
     ============== ========== =========== ==========

-The statistical figures above show that the smart Bachet ranking rule comes very close to the Kemeny figures.
+The correlation figures above show that the smart Bachet ranking rule comes very close to the optimal Kemeny figures.
 In 163/500 (32.6%) cases we even reach in fact the optimal Kemeny ranking.

 The Bachet rule: a new method for partially ranking ...................................................